-Dates: Proposals must be received by 5 p.m.
-Eastern Daylight Time on April 18, 2008.
+Dates: Proposals must be submitted by 5 p.m.
+Eastern Time on January 26, 2009.
+See Sections IV C and F of this announcement for more information on submission requirements.

 Funding Opportunity Description: NOAA B-WET is an environmental education program that promotes locally relevant, experiential learning in the K-12 environment.
 Funded projects provide meaningful watershed educational experiences for students, related professional development for teachers, and helps to support regional education and environmental priorities in the Pacific Northwest, the northern Gulf of Mexico and New England.
-These new geographic areas are intended to build upon on the successes of the existing B-WET Programs in the Chesapeake Bay, California, and Hawaii.